RichardScottOZ/metal-price/README.md

 # Metal Price
-Metal Price is a REST API which provides current prices of the 6 precious metals in 33 different currencies and 6 weight units.
+Metal Price is an API (REST) which provides resl-time market prices of 6 precious metals in 33 different currencies and 6 weight units.

-The project uses gRPC in a microservices architecture.
+The project uses gRPC within internal microservices architecture.
 All services are containerized in Docker containers and the whole application can be easily run with the multi-container tool Docker Compose (<a href="https://github.com/chutified/metal-price/blob/master/docker-compose.yml">docker-compose.yml</a>).

 ## Services:
 #### <a href="https://github.com/chutified/metal-price/tree/master/currency">Currency</a>